Grace note: Use in music

-In bagpipe music there is extensive use of grace notes.
+There is extensive use of grace notes in music for bagpipes.
 Because the chanter is not tongued but supplied by a continuous air source from the bag, grace notes are sometimes the only way to differentiate between notes.
 For example, inserting a grace note between two crotchets (quarter notes) played at the same pitch is the only way to indicate them as opposed to them sounding like a single minim (half note).
 Various multiple grace note ornaments are formalised into distinct types, such as doublings, throws, and birls.
 A single grace note is played on the beat as is the first grace note of a complex ornament such as a doubling.
 Some complex ornaments, such as taorluath can be played starting or ending on the beat.
 Grace notes are typically played as short as possible by lifting the fingers quickly and a short distance off the chanter.

-In modern editions of Western classical works, editors often seek to eliminate the potential for different interpretations of ornamental symbology, of which grace notes are a prime example, by converting a composer's original ornamental notation into literal notation, the interpretation of which is far less subject to variation.
-Most modern composers, although not all of them, have followed this trend in the prima facie notation of their works.
+In modern editions of Western classical music works, editors often seek to eliminate the potential for different interpretations of ornamental symbols, of which grace notes are a prime example, by converting a composer's original ornamental notation into literal notation, the interpretation of which is far less subject to variation.
+Most modern composers, although not all of them, have followed this trend in the notation of their works.

 In the context of Indian classical music (Hindustani (North Indian), Carnatic (South Indian)) some specific forms of notes (swara-s) fulfill the technique of playing a note (swara).
-Such ornaments in Indian Classical Music are important for the proper rendition and essential to create the beauty of a raga.
-Some notes are linked with its preceding and succeeding note; these linked notes are called Kan-swars (grace notes).
+Such ornaments in Indian classical music are important for the proper rendition and essential to create the beauty of a raga.
+Some notes are linked with its preceding and succeeding note; these linked notes are called 'kan-swars' (grace notes).
 Kan-swars deal with so called 'touch notes' ('sparsh' means "touch" in Hindi (Devanagari).
-These grace notes (acciaccatura) are often referred to as sparsh-swars.
-Kan-swars or sparsh-swars can be executed vocally and on instruments in three ways:
+These grace notes (acciaccatura) are often referred to as 'sparsh-swars'.
+'Kan-swars' or 'sparsh-swars' can be executed vocally and on instruments in three ways: